Imperfect molecular detection can renormalize apparent kinetic rates in stochastic gene regulatory networks: Hybrid Gillespie algorithm for PDMPs

 Between bursts, each protein species $Y_i$ degrades deterministically according to the corresponding dynamical system $A_i(\vec{y}, t)$ (see Eq. \eqref{ChK} for details).
 In applications (Sections \ref{app1}--\ref{app3}), we assume that $A_i(\vec{y}, t) = -\gamma_i(t)y_i(t)$ with the following solution:

 If the degradation rate is constant, $\gamma_i(t) \equiv \gamma_i$, then the protein concentration decays exponentially at rate $\gamma_i$.

 The simulation process of the actual protein concentration is as follows.
 We initialize the process at time $t_0 = 0$ with a state $\vec{y_0}$ that can be either deterministic or sampled from the chosen initial distribution $Q_0(\vec{y})$.
-At the current event time $t_k$ and state $\vec{y}(t_k)$ we evaluate instanteneous reaction propensities $\alpha_i = \alpha_i(\vec{y}(t_k), t_k)$.
-The candidate waiting times for the next event are sampled by the first reaction method as
+At the current event time $t_k$ and state $\vec{y}(t_k)$, we evaluate instantaneous reaction propensities $\alpha_i = \alpha_i(\vec{y}(t_k), t_k)$.
+The candidate waiting times for the next reaction event are then generated for each reaction channel using the first reaction method as

 The next reaction occurs at time $t+\tau^*$, $\tau^* = \min_i \tau_i$, with species $j = \arg \min_i \tau_i$.
 On the interval $(t_k, t_k+\tau^*)$ all species evolve deterministically as per Eq. \eqref{apx_determ_degrad}.
 When the burst time is reached, apply the synthesis update on the selected species by drawing a burst size $B_j$ from the exponential distribution with mean $\beta_j$, and update the state of the system accordingly.
 Repeat this procedure with $k \leftarrow k+1$ until $t_{k+1} \geq T$; in this case, we calculate the deterministic decay on the interval $(t_k, T)$ and stop.
-The pseudocode for this process is provided in Algorithm \ref{hybrid_gillespie_pdmp}.
+The pseudocode for this process is provided in Algorithm \ref{alg_hybrid_gillespie}.

-To simulate ``true'' observed trajectories of the protein concentration, we first generate the actual protein trajectory $\vec{y}$ using Algorithm \ref{hybrid_gillespie_pdmp}.
-For each recorded data point (concentration $y_i(t)$), we then model technical noise by drawing an observed value $x_i(t)$ from the Gaussian observation kernel \eqref{varconcdist} with the mean $p_i y_i(t)$ and variance $p_i(1-p_i) y_i(t)$, where $p_i$ is the capture probability for species $i$.
+To simulate ``true'' observed trajectories of the protein concentration, we first generate the actual protein trajectory $\vec{y}$ using Algorithm \ref{alg_hybrid_gillespie}.
+For each recorded data point (concentration $y_i(t)$), we then model technical noise by drawing an observed value $x_i(t)$ from the Gaussian observation kernel \eqref{varconcdist} with the mean $p_i y_i(t)$ and variance $p_i(1-p_i) y_i(t)/V$, where $p_i$ is the capture probability for species $i$.
 Each draw is independent across species and time points.
 There are two special cases that should be handled separately.
 If $p_i=0$, then the protein cannot be observed and we set $x_i(t) = 0$.
-If $p_i=1$, then the capture process is perfect and the observed trajectory coincides with the actual one; in this case, we set $x_i(t) = y_i(t)$.
+If $p_i=1$, then the capture process is perfect, and the observed trajectory coincides with the actual one; in this case, we set $x_i(t) = y_i(t)$.